Zakarialabib/restoPos/README.md

 ## Overview

-This project is management system designed for a fruit bar business.
+This project is a management system designed for a fruit bar business.
 It utilizes the **Laravel** framework with **Livewire** for dynamic, reactive user interfaces.
 The system efficiently manages various aspects of the fruit bar business, including product management, order processing, inventory control, and customer interactions, with a special emphasis on customizable products and recipes.

-## Core Features
-- Categorized products (Juices, Coffee, Dried Fruits)
-- Multi-language product names and descriptions
+### 1. Core Entities
+- **Ingredients**: Base components of recipes
+  - Supports multiple units
+  - Nutritional tracking
+  - Stock management
+  - Categorization

+- **Recipes**: Detailed preparation guides
+  - Multilingual support
+  - Ingredient relationships
+  - Nutritional calculations
+  - Preparation instructions

+- **Products**: Sellable items
+  - Can be directly linked to recipes
-- Dynamic pricing and availability status
+  - Pricing and availability
-- Recipe-based product creation
+  - Image representation

 ### 2. Advanced Ingredient System
 - Detailed ingredient tracking with: